dcmox/_f/README.md

 # \_f

-Moxy String and Array manipulation library for TypeScript / NodeJS.
+Moxy String, Array, and Object library for TypeScript / NodeJS.
 Array functions are immutable by default, providing you with copies rather than references.

 ## Usage